Frequently Asked Questions

 Yes.
 Students will have the opportunity to order materials that suit their learning style and budget, whether e-book, rental or used.
 For classes using customized textbooks, Whitworth will provide a convenient student portal where students can order directly from the vendor.

 How will I know if Whitworth's MBA program is right for me?

 Whitworth's evening MBA program is designed for students who are prepared to grow in their career and are energized by learning with, and from, other professionals.
+Our MBA program is committed to the principles of servant leadership and our mission to positively influence our community; our most successful students will be committed to those same values.
 The program requires a strong commitment of time and effort, but it is specifically designed to meet the demands of working professionals.
 If you are ready to make an investment in your future and are looking to gain more than just a degree, Whitworth's evening MBA program may be for you.